NaluKit/nalu/etc/wiki/home.md

 To start using Nalu just create a new project [here](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html).
 Once you pressed the 'generate'-button, download and unzip the zip file and import the project into your IDE.

 ### Examples
 Take a look at the [nalu-example repository](https://github.com/nalukit/nalu-examples).
-The Domino-UI exapmple is online and can be found [here](http://www.mvp4g.org/NaluDominoSimpleApplication-1.0.0/index.html#search).
+The Domino-UI example is online and can be found [here](http://www.mvp4g.org/NaluDominoSimpleApplication-1.0.0/index.html#search).